mbmccormick/mbmccormick.github.io/_posts/2010-06-29-crash-course-in-itunes-library-administration.md

 ---
 layout: post
-title: Crash Course in iTunes Library Administration
+title: 'Crash Course in iTunes Library Administration'
-date: 2010-06-29 00:00
 comments: true
-categories: []
 ---
 <p>For about the seventh time this year I have had to help my dad reorganize, move, expand or do something that involved his iTunes Library.
 To most people this would seem like a fairly straight-forward process, but, in fact it is quite a lengthy and in-depth hackery performance.
 So let's go over the process of moving the iTunes Library from one location (old computer, current computer, etc.) to another location (new computer, external drive, etc.).</p>